 Meanwhile, make the green cabbage slaw: toss shredded green cabbage, lime juice, cilantro, salt, and pepper.
 Set aside.

 Heat oil in a 3 quart Dutch oven to cover about 2 inches of the pot.
 Using a candy thermometer, heat oil to 350 degrees F.

 Season fish with salt and pepper.
 Dredge fish in flour, shaking off any excess flour.
 Working in batches, dip each piece of fish into the beer batter.
-Deep-fry in the hot oil until for about 5 minutes, or until golden brown and cooked through, turning occasionally.
+Deep-fry in the hot oil (350 degrees F) for about 5 minutes, or until golden brown and cooked through, turning occasionally.
 Transfer to a plate lined with paper towel to drain excess oil.